filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

 ## Special Cases

 ### New types in go-state-types
 Typically it's safe to not upgrade filecoin-ffi's version of go-state-types.
 The exception is when we add a new type (e.g., a new proof variant).
 In that case, filecoin-ffi needs to be tracking the dev/rc releases of go-state-types.
+During network skeleton time, any new `go-state-type` types are likely not known, so even if one needs to bump the `filecoin-ffi` version of `go-state-types` to a development/rc release, that will come later in the network upgrade process.

 ---
 [^1]: Here is system.go template for a simple migration: